alexe15/ALADIN.m/docs/index.md

 ALADIN-$\alpha$ is a rapid-prototyping toolbox for *distributed* and *decentralized* non-convex optimization.
 ALADIN-$\alpha$ provides an implementation of the *Augmented Lagrangian Alternating Direction Inexact Newton (ALADIN)* algorithm and the Alternating Direction of Multipliers Method (ADMM) with a unified interface.
-Moreover, a bi-level ALADIN varinat is included in ALADIN-$\alpha$ allowing for *decentralized* non-convex optimization.
+Moreover, a bi-level ALADIN variant is included in ALADIN-$\alpha$ allowing for *decentralized* non-convex optimization.
 Application examples from various fields highlight the broad applicability of ALADIN-$\alpha$.